neow3j/neow3j-docs/docs/neo-n3/smart_contract_development/devpack.md

 here.
 Use the [Javadocs](https://javadoc.io/doc/io.neow3j/devpack/latest/overview-summary.html) as well to get an overview of the devpacks capabilities.

 ## Hashes

 As with neow3j SDK, the devpack provides special types for hashes.
 Use `Hash160` for contract and account hashes and `Hash256` for transaction and block hashes.
 The underlying stack item of both of these types is a NeoVM byte string, thus, changing to and from `ByteString` doesn't require an actual conversion.
-When you use the constructors `Hash160(ByteString value)` an `Hash256(ByteString value)` the devpack does **not** check if the value is a valid hash with correct size.
+When you use the constructor `Hash160(ByteString value)` or `Hash256(ByteString value)` the devpack does **not** check if the value is a valid hash with correct size.
 Use `Hash160.isValid(Object o)` or `Hash256.isValid(Object o)` on an object if you need to check for validity.

 ## Storage